-We’re looking for the best image, story or video that captures the spirit of the challenge.
-Post them on the Foot or Flybubble page on facebook.
-The winning entries will be chosen from the final cut by a pilot’s poll.
-For each category (IMAGE, STORY, VIDEO) you will win a £10 Flybubble Gift Voucher* and a brand new copy of the Best Flying Sites of the Alps book (Deluxe edition – that’s the hardcover and ebook) sponsored by bestflyingsites.com
+We're looking for the best image, story or video that captures the spirit of the challenge.
+Post them on the Foot or Flybubble page on Facebook.
+The winning entries will be chosen from the final cut by a pilot's poll.
+For each category (IMAGE, STORY, VIDEO) you will win a £10 Flybubble Gift Card and a copy of the Best Flying Sites of the Alps book.

 For a pilot who hasn't won a main category prize but really blows us away with an inspiring feat given their experience.
 If you've never flown xc, this might just be getting away from the hill.
 For dusty old skydogs, you'll have to work harder.
 The prize: a Flytec cap, T shirt and £20 Flybubble Gift Voucher.

-Flybubble Gift Vouchers can be used towards purchasing tuition, tandems, trips and uh… tackle (i.e. gear) from Flybubble.
+Flybubble Gift Cards can be used towards purchasing gear from Flybubble.
 They cannot be redeemed for cash and will be valid for 12 months from the date of the prize giving.
-All of our usual terms and conditions apply.

-Flybubble staff (Greg, Carlo, Nancy and Simon) are not in the running for prizes but we will be competing for honour. :~)
+Flybubble crew (owners Carlo and Nancy, and staff members Greg and Simon) are not in the running for prizes but we will be competing for honour. :~)